firecmsco/firecms/README.md

 * `extraActions` Builder for rendering additional components such as buttons in the collection toolbar.
-The builder takes an object with props `entityCollectionView`  and `selectedEntities` if any are set by the end user.
+The builder takes an object with props `entityCollection`  and `selectedEntities` if any are set by the end user.

 * `pagination` If enabled, content is loaded in batch.
 If `false` all entities